-The WATI, introduced in the 1998 Ontario Budget, provides a deduction in respect of qualifying expenditures incurred after July 1, 1998.
+The WATI provides a deduction in respect of qualifying expenditures incurred after July 1, 1998 and before January 1, 2005.
 The WATI can only be claimed once on a particular qualifying expenditure and is in addition to other deductions available for income tax purposes in respect of the qualifying expenditures.